olsmithy1/mersenne_tensor_base/README.md

 Base structure of MTensor

-# MTensor: Multi-Dimensional Quantum-Inspired Tensor with Fractal Properties
+# MTensor: Multi-Dimensional Quantum-Inspired Tensor with Fractal Properties and Evolutionary Capabilities

 # Overview